 - conduct a basic formal and thematic analysis of an individual film

 - understand and accurately articulate specialist terms used in the language of film

 What level is the course and do I need any particular skills?

 This is beginner level course for anyone with an interest in learning more about how films are made and keen to make the transition from passive ‘viewer’ of a film to an active ‘reader’ of a film.

 How will I be taught, and will there be any work outside the class?

-The format of the course will be PowerPoint Illustrated Talk with film clips and opportunities for discussion and questions around each example.
+The format of the course will be PowerPoint illustrated talks with examples of films from the past 100+ years, and from around the world.
+There will be opportunities for discussion and questions around each example.

 Are there any other costs?
 Is there anything I need to bring?